neha-r-p/Sprint-Challenge-Applied-Javascript/README.md

     We would need to convert a NodeList to an Array to use Array methods.
 A NodeList is considered an Array-like object, and has access to the forEach method, but to use other array methods like .map and .reduce, it needs to be converted into an actual Array.

 5. What is a component?
+    Components are reusable building blocks for websites that are made up of HTML, CSS, and JavaScript.

 ### Git Set up